- akeeba backup

 The installers of most modern Linux distributions will set up a reasonable partition and filesystem scheme that will work fine for most people.
 I’m a do-it-yourselfer, however, and here’s what works for me.

-I have found it handy to have lists of software I commonly install and remove, both on my own computers and on boxes I work on.
-Having this list handy saves me time in setting up new installations and in … Continue reading
+I find it handy to have lists of software I commonly install and remove, both on my own computers and on boxes I work on.
+Having this list handy saves me time in setting up new installations and in preparing … Continue reading

 Notes taken during my clean install of Mandriva 2010.1/2.